 All teaching at St Mary’s shares a common goal: to enable girls to engage with their subjects and with the cross-curricular skills that will allow them to be successful later in life - flexibility, curiosity, self-criticism and thinking skills.

-Critical Thinking is taught throughout the School and in the Sixth Form and builds on the skills developed in all subjects, where girls are encouraged to challenge assumptions, argue their case and weigh evidence before making judgements.
+Critical Thinking is taught in both the Fourth Form and in the Sixth Form and builds on the skills developed in all subjects, where girls are encouraged to challenge assumptions, argue their case and weigh evidence before making judgements.
 IT skills are seen as an essential component of the ‘toolkit’ with which pupils leave us and are taught both in a timetabled lesson in each year group and in the context of specific subjects.

 Girls are taught research, coursework and study skills and are prepared for the rigour of public examinations.
 They develop independence of thought, and enquiring minds and sound powers of judgment.
 They consistently achieve superb results in public examinations and go on to higher education, with a good number each year often successfully applying to Oxbridge.

 Junior Curriculum (Years 7-9)

-In Years 7-9 (LIV Form - UIV Form), the girls experience a balanced and stretching curriculum that broadly follows the guidelines of the National Curriculum.
-They are taught mainly in their Form groups, with setting across the year in Mathematics and French.
-The girls have two lessons of Chinese per week.
+In Years 7-9 (LIV Form - UIV Form), the girls experience a balanced and stretching curriculum.
+They are taught mainly in their form groups with setting for Mathematics.
+All girls in LIV Form have an hour's Mandarin tuition each week.

-In Years 8 and 9 (MIV Form - UIV Form), girls pick up a second Modern Foreign language from a choice of Spanish, German and Mandarin, and a further language - German or Classical Greek - is introduced in Year 9.
+In Years 8 and 9 (MIV Form - UIV Form), girls pick up a second Modern Foreign language from a choice of Spanish, German and Mandarin, and a further language - Classical Greek - can be added in Year 9.

-All girls follow courses in Critical Thinking and Personal Development, and Careers Education is introduced in Year 9.
-They all study the following core subjects: Art, IT, Music, Drama, Latin, Physical Education / Games, English, Mathematics, Religious Studies, Geography, Modern Languages, Science, History, Critical Thinking, Personal Development and Physical Education/Games.
+All girls follow courses in these subjects: Art, Computing, Music, Drama, Latin, Physical Education / Games, English, Mathematics, Religious Studies, Geography, Modern Languages, Science, History, Critical Thinking, Personal Development and Physical Education/Games.

 GCSE Curriculum (Years 10-11)

 Most girls at St Mary’s study 11 GCSEs - the 8 core subjects plus 3 options.

 All girls study the following GCSEs: English Language, English Literature, Mathematics, one Modern Foreign Language, Biology, Chemistry, Physics (although it is likely that some girls will sit Dual Award Science) and Religious Studies (short course).